 In our school, we teach PE to all children, whatever their ability and individual needs.
 We adapt planning as necessary to the context of our school and the abilities of our children.
 We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those with special gifts and talents and those learning English as an additional language (EAL) in order for them to reach their full potential and achieve enjoyment and success at their own level.

-It is our intention that the Physical Education curriculum at Ordsall Primary School will be both stimulating and motivating in order to capture the children’s curiosity and fuel their motivation to learn.
-Learning, Playing and Growing Together in Physical Education provides the children at Ordsall Primary School with exciting learning opportunities so that they can enjoy acquiring and developing their skills, understanding and key knowledge so that they can commit it to long-term memory and apply it fluently in a range of contexts.
+It is our intention that the provision for PE at Ordsall Primary School will be both stimulating and motivating in order to capture the children’s curiosity and fuel their motivation to learn.
+Learning, Playing and Growing Together in PE and physical activity provides the children at Ordsall Primary School with exciting learning opportunities so that they can enjoy acquiring and developing their skills, knowledge and understanding.

 If you would like to see some of the work that we do in PE please see our Twitter feed @Ordsallschool or our website, which are both used to share the work that we do with parents and carers, the local community and the wider community of Bassetlaw, Nottinghamshire, the region and the United Kingdom.